-Purification and Properties of Wickerhanomyces Anomalus Keratinase and Its Prospective Application in Poultry Feed Industries.
+Purification of Wickerhamomyces anomalus Keratinase and Its Prospective Application in Poultry Feed Industries

-The pollution resulting from growing livestock wastes are posing significant threat to human health and the environment.
-Animal wastes emanating from cow horns, hooves and feathers contain keratin which can only be degraded by keratinolytic microorganisms.
-This study was carried out using cow hooves as substrate for the production of keratinase from fungus identified as Wickerhomyces anomalus 9 (18S rDNA gene sequencing) isolated from soil rich hooves using basal salt agar medium and potato dextrose agar.
-Keratinase activity of the isolate was assessed using skim milk agar and the enzyme was produced by solid state fermentation.
-The crude enzyme was purified using ammonium sulphate precipitation, ion-exchange and gel-filtration chromatography.
+Animal wastes emanating from cow horns, hooves and feathers are keratinous in nature which can only be degraded by keratinolytic microorganisms.
+Consequently, the pollution resulting from the accumulation of these wastes in response to growing livestock demand is posing a significant threat to human health and the environment.
+This study was carried out using cow hooves as the substrate for the production of keratinase from fungal identified as Wickerhamomyces anomalus 9 (18S rDNA gene sequencing) was isolated from soil rich hooves using basal salt agar medium and potato dextrose agar.
+The keratinase of the isolate was assessed using skim milk agar and the enzyme was produced by solid-state fermentation.
+The crude enzyme was purified using ammonium sulphate precipitation, ion exchange and gel-filtration chromatography.
 The specific activity of the enzyme was 0.29 U/mg with a yield of 45% and a 7.25 purification fold.
-The optimal pH and temperature of the enzyme were 8.0 and 600C respectively.
-The enzyme was observed to be thermo-stable at 500C for 30 minutes.
+The optimal pH and temperature of the enzyme were 8.0 and 60 oC respectively.
+The enzyme was observed to be thermo-stable at 50oC between for 30 minutes.
 The kinetics revealed that the Vmax was 0.384U/min with Km 86.95mg/ml.
 The native molecular weight of the enzyme was found to be 34KDa.
-There was significance differences at 95% confidence with poultry feed treated with Wickerhanomyces anomalus keratinase in moisture, ash content, crude fibre, crude fat, nitrogen content, crude protein and carbohydrate compare to the untreated feed.
-This results suggest an environment-friendly approach for biodegradation of cow hooves wastes for production of keratinases, animal waste management as well as a promising tool for chicken feed additives.
+There were significant differences at 95% confidence with poultry feed treated with Wickerhamomyces anomalus keratinase in moisture, ash content, crude fibre, crude fat, nitrogen content, crude protein and carbohydrate compare to the untreated feed.
+These results suggest an environment-friendly approach for biodegradation of cow hooves wastes for the production of keratinases, animal waste management as well as a promising tool for chicken feed additives.

 How to Cite